 Keweenaw National Historical Park’s museum and archival collections are accessible to researchers by appointment only.
 At least twenty-four hour advanced notice is required, but does not guarantee staff availability.
 No rush orders will be accepted.
-Please see Access Policy for more detailed information regarding research in the museum collection.
+Please contact Museum Services staff for more detailed information regarding research in the museum collection.
 The collections are closed on all federal holidays and weekends.

 To access Keweenaw’s museum and archival collections, researchers must complete and sign the following forms: Access Policy, Researcher Registration form and Copyright Waiver.
-Anyone interested in obtaining reproduction copies in the form of one-time use digital files of historic images from the museum collections, please review the reproduction fee information.
 You may submit your request electronically to park archivist, Jeremiah Mason, who will respond with the email address for sending in your forms, or you may mail the forms to:

 For further information, please contact the park archivist at: